testtrim/testtrim/README.md

 The long-term goal of testtrim is to work with tests that require network services via distributed tracing using OpenTelemetry.
 Presently this capability is on the drawing board only.

+### Tags & Platforms

+When running tests on different operating systems, it would be common for different code and tests to be executed.
+In order to support situations like this, testtrim supports "tagging" the test results with arbitrary key-value entries which will distinguish its coverage data from other test runs.
+The platform that the tests are running on is an automatic default tag.

 # How well does it work?

 It's early days for testtrim.
 It looks **promising**, but not **promised**.